Menu

 English

 The children thoroughly enjoyed exploring Therfield.
 Whilst they are familiar with the village, they learnt a lot about the local area!
-They spent time interviewing Parish Councillors David and Sally, the Fox and Duck landlord Ivan, finding out about the history of the village from Mr Genochio and finally, speaking to Mrs McGovern as head of our school.
-The children came up with the questions themselves and recorded responses.
+They spent time interviewing Paul, the Paster of the Chapel, finding out about the history of the village from a long serving member of the village, and finally, speaking to Mrs McGovern as head of our school.
+The children came up with the questions themselves and recorded the responses.
 The children learnt about the features of a non-chronological report and created their own report all about Therfield Village.

 Maths